whilst not strictly ice climbing*, ascending Mt Fuji in winter fascinates a lot of people.

 summitting is not guaranteed. signing onto this trip is an opportunity at the attempt. with safety as the number 1 factor be aware that success means getting back to base – not the top. an attempt may be aborted due to conditions that threaten the safety of the descent.

-whilst not technical, climbing Mt Fuji in winter still requires real alpine climbing skills: covering steep ground for long hours, walking in crampons, using an ice axe, carrying a pack, manipulating your clothing to suit the conditions. the slopes of Mt Fuji at – 20c are NOT the place to learn these things. though not rocket surgery, if you are not dialled in with these skills consider doing a day or two of basic ice climbing before hand – it may make the difference between summitting or not. if this sounds like you, iceclimbingjapan offers a discount for booking a preparation session and Mt Fuji trip together.
+whilst not technical, climbing Mt Fuji in winter still requires real alpine climbing skills: covering steep ground for long hours, walking in crampons, using an ice axe, carrying a pack, manipulating your clothing to suit the conditions. the slopes of Mt Fuji at – 20c are NOT the place to learn these things. though not rocket surgery, if you are not dialled in with these skills consider doing a day ascent of Asama Yama before hand – it may make the difference between summitting or not. if this sounds like you, iceclimbingjapan offers a discount for booking both trips together.

 fuji faq here